Oldman10000/workout_buddy/README.md

     - If the sound toggle is switched on, a 'cheer' sound effect is played
     - The user has the option to share their workout to social media.
 Each link currently opens in a seperate tab to the homepage of the respective social media site.

+### Future Features

+As mentioned previously, I think this site has potential for many additional features which have not been implemented at this point for various reasons.
+I will list some further ideas below.

+1. Add further exercises.
+Add a section for stretches to be performed at the start of each workout alongside warmup exercises.
+2. Include more detailed instructions for each exercise.
+This could be in the form of images/gifs/videos.
+3. On the "My Exercises" list in the "My Workout" section, allow the user to change the order of exercises on the list.
+4. Allow users to log in and create accounts.
+This could allow them to create workouts and store them in a shared database which any user can access like a social media site.
+For example the running/cycling etc application Strava allows users to save running routes for other users to access and look at.
+This could work in a similar way, but for workout routines.
+A completed workout could also be shared on the user's profile.
+5. Add a play/pause function to the workout timers.
+This was an idea I had at the start of the project, however I could not find a way for this to work easily as the timers use a setInterval() method which cannot be easily interrupted without being cancelled completely.
+This is something I would like to return to once I have more experience with JavaScript, however for the time being the timer will have to be strict with the user.
+Once they have started the workout, they have to either complete it completely or cancel it by closing the modal box.

 ## Issues Overcome

 ### Timer Function